-This course is a survey of the philosophical, historical, sociological, and legal foundations of education in the United States.
+Corequisite: EDU 290 This course is a survey of the philosophical, historical, sociological, and legal foundations of education in the United States.
 Students will examine the roles and responsibilities of teachers and the legal/ethical aspects of teaching.
 Strategies for consulting and collaborating with parents, other teachers, administration, and community partners will be examined.
 Cultural diversity, multicultural education, and differentiated instruction will be included.
 Students will complete the Missouri Educator Profile (MEP).
 This is a prerequisite for all education courses.
 3 credits

-EDU 250 Mathematics for Elementary Teachers I (f) Prerequisite: MAT 110
+EDU 250 Mathematics for Elementary Teachers I (f)

 This course focuses on multiple teaching modalities for problem solving skills using the real number system and algebra.
 Teacher candidates will deepen their content knowledge by developing inquiry based teaching strategies in the area of mathematics.
-3 credits similar triangles; concepts of measure; and motion geometry and tessellations.
 3 credits